Governor Hutchinson stops by Springdale Chamber of Commerce meeting

 SPRINGDALE, Ark.
-(KNWA) — Governor Asa Hutchinson made a stop at the city’s Chamber of Commerce annual meeting today.
+(KFTA) — Governor Asa Hutchinson made a stop at the city’s Chamber of Commerce annual meeting today.

 Over 600 business people from the community showed up to the event at the Northwest Arkansas Convention Center in Springdale.